Joe Newland

-Joe Newland is an American politician and farmer who served as a Republican member of the Kansas House of Representatives, representing the 13th district from 2019 to 2022.
-He served as the vice chair of the Kansas House Committee on Agriculture and Natural Resources Budget.
+Joe Newland is an American farmer and politician and has served as the president of Kansas Farm Bureau (KFB) since 2022.
+He served as a board director for KFB's Third District from 2011 to 2019, and was later served as a Republican member of the Kansas House of Representatives from 2019 to 2022.
+During his tenure, Newland represented House District 13, which included Greenwood, Elk, Woodson, Wilson, and Neosho counties in rural Southeast Kansas.
+He served as vice chair of the Kansas House Committee on Agriculture and Natural Resources Budget.

+Kansas House of Representatives

 Newland was selected by Republican precinct committee members in July 2019 to fill the vacancy in the House of Representatives caused by the resignation of representative Larry Hibbard.
 He was sworn in on August 12, 2019, and was reelected in 2020.
+During his tenure, he served as vice chair of the House Committee on Agriculture and Natural Resources Budget.